cgguerra/live-laugh-laos/_posts/2024-05-04-normalday.md

 6. pad see ew gai (wide rice noodles with chicken, spinach, carrots, & a soy-based sauce)
 7. mee vai vai gai (spicy ramen noodles with carrots, cabbage, & egg served with a soy-based sauce & a vinegar garlic & chili sauce)

-## Waiting at the Dock of the Bay?
+## Sitting at the Dock of the Bay?
 No, at the Bus Stop

 I walk to the bus stop immediately after class so that I can catch the bus as soon as possible.
 There is a special website you can use to see where the bus is on its route.
 However, some buses don't appear on the map.
 Therefore, you have to wait at the bus stop to be sure that you don't miss your ride.
 I'm pleased with the bus website overall.
 Pleasantly surprised even!